-As the Lead Local Flood Authority (LLFA) for Somerset one of our new responsibilities is a duty to investigate flood events that happen in our occur as we deem necessary.
+As the Lead Local Flood Authority (LLFA) for Somerset, one of our responsibilities is a duty to investigate flood events that happen in our area, as we deem necessary.

 Section 19 of the Flood and Water Management Act 2010 outlines that:

 (1) On becoming aware of a flood in its area, a lead local flood authority must, to the extent that it considers it necessary or appropriate, investigate:

 (a) which risk management authorities have relevant flood risk management functions, and

 (b) whether each of those risk management authorities has exercised, or is proposing to exercise, those functions in response to the flood.

 (2) Where an authority carries out an investigation under subsection (1) it must: